 How Antora Works

-Antora’s default site generator handles all aspects of creating a documentation site, from fetching and aggregating to converting and arranging the content to publishing the files of the generated site.
+Antora’s site generator handles all aspects of creating a documentation site, from fetching and aggregating to converting and arranging the content to publishing the files of the generated site.
 This page describes that process in detail.

 The default pipeline is opinionated to get you started as quickly as possible.
 But understand that Antora features a modular, open architecture.
 That means this architecture can accommodate specialized use cases by allowing custom Antora components, such as a validators, to be inserted into the pipeline at strategic points as needed.
 This page focuses on the core, built-in Antora components and capabilities in Antora.

-The steps listed in this section describe the operations the default site generator performs.
+The steps listed in this section describe the operations the site generator performs.
 Certain operations are executed asynchronously, so some of the steps below may occur in a different order or happen simultaneously.
 For example, the UI is fetched and loaded while the content is being aggregated to optimize use of the network.

 - Build playbook